 Amy | Edited by Sam D

-The state pension has been overhauled - and a brand new flat-rate ushered in on 6 April 2016.
+The state pension was overhauled – and a brand-new flat rate ushered in – on 6 April 2016.
 But not everybody has benefited, including millions of older men and women who have already retired.

 Our guide will help you understand whether you're on the old or new state pension system, explain how much you're likely to get and show you how you can boost it.

 In this guide

 This is the first incarnation of this guide.
 Please suggest any changes or questions in the Old State Pension discussion.
 Thanks to Alan Higham formerly of PensionsChamp and Danny Cox of Hargreaves Lansdown for their help with the guide.

 What is the old state pension?

 The basic state pension is a Government-administered scheme, funded by national insurance (NI) contributions.

 It gives people who've reached state retirement age before April 6 2016 a guaranteed weekly income – currently £125.95 a week – until they die.